nagyrobi/esp32evse-esphome/README.md

       name: "EVSE AT Timeout Fault"
 ```

-The fault sensors above expose individual bits from the EVSE's ``AT+ERROR`` status mask. `timeout_fault` is triggered when communication between ESPHome and EVSE times out.
+The fault sensors above expose individual bits from the EVSE's ``AT+ERROR`` status mask except `timeout_fault` which is triggered when communication between ESPHome and EVSE times out.

 ### Text sensors